 Finding accommodation in Johannesburg

-Once an expat has narrowed down their wish list to a target area, they can then approach an estate agent.
+Once you have narrowed down your wish list to a target area, you can then approach an estate agent.
 Some larger companies serve the entire Johannesburg area, but there are also smaller ones specialising in certain estates.

 Renting accommodation in Johannesburg